-Big interview with our cyberseurity researcher Veronica Valeros who leads the Civilsphere project protecting individuals at risk.
+Big interview with our cybersecurity researcher Veronica Valeros who leads the Civilsphere project protecting civil society against digital threats.

 Can you tell us a bit about your backstory and how you grew up?

 I grew up in rural Patagonia in the southwest of Argentina in the early nineties.
 What does it look like?
 Imagine a valley surrounded by forests and mountains with snowed peaks, houses and farms spread out across the valley.
 Our house, which sadly got burned in a wildfire in March, was on one of these mountain slopes.
 Living in rural Patagonia was tough and my parents worked hard to make ends meet.
 Part of my primary education was in a rural school that you could only access by crossing a lake and then riding a horse for an hour!
 Growing up in this environment taught me to be self-sufficient and to take ownership of my own education.
 How far could we go?
 This was entirely up to us.